keystonejs/keystone/.changeset/large-yaks-eat.md

 '@keystone-6/core': patch
 ---

-Fixes regression in supplying extra flags to the CLI
+Fixes #8046 regression which prevented other command line arguments from being used